FloskelSalomon/quapos/README.md

 Usually, the python scripts are commented well and self-explanatory.
 However, if you do encounter a problem or have questions please submit a post in the issues section.

 ### 3 Software training and validation QuaPOS-LM
 The pixel classifier (QuaPOS-LM) was trained using [apoc](https://github.com/haesleinhuepf/apoc) (0.12.0), ground truth annotation were created using [napari](https://github.com/Napari/napari) (0.4.17).
+The classifier was trained with the following settings:
+- number of trees: 100
+- number of decisions: 2
+- filter operations:
+    - gaussian blur (sigma 1)
+    - difference of gaussian blur (sigma 1)
+    - laplace box of gaussian blur (sigma 1)

 Annotation were provided for a postnatal development series of WT mice retinal sections stained for S-opsin.
 To train a pixel classifier which distinguishes between S-opsin signal and its background ground truth annotation were drawn.
 100 pixel for each class were annotated in 3 biological replicates from 7 different developmental stages (21 images, from P08 to P24).
 After establishing the random forest pixel classifier, its performance was estimated.
 A set of ground truth images were annotated.
 The images were predicted with QuaPOS-LM and a confusion matrix computed by comparing the prediction and the correspodning ground truth annotation.
 A confusion matrix was then used to calculate different performance scores.

 ### 4 Workflow for light microscopy analysis
 The following workflow was used to analyse new image datasets and is recommended when a new dataset should be analysed: